Tomorrow (The Bear): Filming

-Costuming

-In the flashback where Sydney is presented with the hamachi blood orange dish made by Carmy, she is wearing a "printed midi dress from Dries Van Noten's fall/winter 2018 collection."

-Set decoration and props

-While revising the Friends & Family menu in order to present to Sydney with a suite of simpler or more refined dishes when she comes in to work on Monday morning, Carmy uses an array of kitchen tools including a Benriner-brand mandoline slicer and a Vitamix blender.

-Carmy's food journaling is depicted in this episode's flashback scenes.
-He appears to use Leuchtturm1917 journals from a company based in Geesthacht, near Hamburg, Germany.
-Associated with Sharpies since "Review," Carmy uses a .07-mm-tipped Pilot G2 pen to write out his list of non-negotiables.
-According to California restaurateur Greg Ryan by way of The New York Times, these pens are commonly used by kitchen expediters because they "work well on receipt paper, don't smudge, have a fine tip, and write super-smoothly."

-Elsewhere in the Bear-verse, there is a framed Patrick Nagel poster hanging in the hallway behind Richie when he is trying to get someone (presumably Mikey) to come out from behind the locked door.

 Sound recording

-According Scott D. Smith, a career sound mixer and head of The Bear's audio recording team since the pilot episode, the real Ever restaurant, which is the setting for several flashback scenes in "Tomorrow," has remarkable sound baffling.
+According to Scott D. Smith, a career sound mixer and head of The Bear's audio recording team since the pilot episode, the real Ever restaurant, which is the setting for several flashback scenes in "Tomorrow," has remarkable sound baffling.
 He wrote in an article for a film-industry journal in 2025, "This restaurant incorporates some of the best sound treatment I've ever encountered for a front-of-house dining area.
 With absolutely nothing that would clue the average diner as to how the room was treated, I had to look very carefully at the walls and ceiling areas to figure out how the architect and builders had treated the surfaces.
 At the end, I remarked to Chef Duffy, 'I would eat here based on the acoustics alone, even if the food was terrible.'
 I wish every location where we shoot could be as good as that one."